kalexmills/elect/README.md

 Simple, by-the-book implementation of Raft consensus

 ** WORK-IN-PROGRESS **
+Right now, leader election *seems* to be working as expected under normal circumstances.

 The ultimate goal is to produce an implementation that works, has been tested, and is understandable.